Title IX (Sexual Harassment and Misconduct): Your Rights and How to Make a Report

 Z. Record Keeping.

-The Title IX Coordinator shall maintain, in a confidential manner, for at least five (5) years, paper or electronic files of all complaints, witness statements, documentary evidence, written investigative reports, review committee records, written corrective action reports, sanctions, appeal hearings and associated documents, the responses taken campus personnel for each complaint, including any interim and permanent steps taken with respect to the complainant and the respondent, and a narrative of all action taken to prevent recurrence of any harassing incident(s), including any written documentation.
+The Title IX Coordinator shall maintain, in a confidential manner, for at least five (5) years, paper or electronic files of all complaints, witness statements, documentary evidence, written investigation reports, review committee records, written corrective action reports, sanctions, appeal hearings and associated documents, if any, the responses taken by College personnel for each complaint, including any interim and permanent steps taken with respect to the complainant and the respondent, and a narrative of all action taken to prevent recurrence of any harassing incident(s), including any written documentation.

 AA.
 All community colleges of the Virginia Community College System shall use this template.

 Colleges must use the definitions set out in this Policy.
 The Campus SaVE Act states that the definitions of sexual assault, domestic violence, dating violence, stalking, and consent must be of the applicable jurisdiction.